Leo-Corporation/LeoCorpLibrary-Web/documentation/Environment.md

 </details>

 The `CountFileCharacters()` method enables you to get the number of characters in a specified file.
-It returns a `int` value.
+It returns an `int` value.

 It's in: